nejckorasa/compare-utils/README.md

             EqualityPair.of(baseItem -> baseItem.getCode(), workingItem -> workingItem.getData().getCode()))) // equalityPairs
         .compare(item -> item.getId()); // keyExtractor
 ```
 Now, items are considered equal when **name**, **code** properties are equal.
-Because base and working items are not of same type,properties may exist on different paths.
+Because base and working items are not of same class, properties may exist on different paths.

 > **equalsFunction** is optional, if nothing is provided, `Objects.equals()` is used to compare matched items.